-A Creditors Voluntary Liquidation (“CVL”) is one in which the directors will typically approach an IP to wind up the company’s affairs without any involvement by the court.
+A Creditors Voluntary Liquidation (“CVL”) is one of the ways in which you as a director can liquidate your company.
+You will typically approach an Insolvency Practitioner to wind up the company’s affairs without any involvement by the court.

 A Creditors Voluntary Liquidation is initiated by a shareholders’ resolution.
 It involves the end of the insolvent company and the distribution of the company’s assets to the creditors.
 This procedure enables directors to avoid unsecured limited company debts that are not personally guaranteed.
 That is subject to the provisions associated with Wrongful Trading which is why it is so important to get advice at the earliest opportunity.

 A crucial defence to any claim for Wrongful Trading is that the Directors took every step with a view to minimising the potential loss to creditors.
 Directors need to be able to show what steps they took, how they took them and how those steps were of benefit to creditors.
 Taking professional advice and documenting what was done and the reason for it, will go a long way to being able later justify the position when it is being viewed with hindsight.

 A creditors voluntary liquidation is by virtue of its name ‘voluntary’.
 There is no compulsion on a Director to deploy this procedure.
 However, many Directors consider it to be the right and responsible approach to be proactive for the overall benefit of the company and its creditors by ensuring that appropriate professional advice is taken.
 It will enable the processes of concluding the company’s activities are swiftly undertaken instead of waiting for creditors to take their own action themselves.